 Related reading: “The Power of Empathy: More than a Band-Aid for the Heart”

 There is no skill more worthy of your investment of time.
-Empathy holds power to transform the most strained relationship.
+Empathy holds the power to transform the most strained relationship.
 Once mastered, it’s a lubricant that makes interactions smooth and peaceful.
 Working like Windex for the heart, it clears away the debris that blocks our love.

 For personalized support, contact us at support@Heartmanity.com to learn more about our coaching programs.